MicrosoftDocs/bot-docs/articles/bot-framework-azure-proactive-bot.md

 ##Conclusion

 This template should give you the basic ideas about how to enable proactive interactions for your bots.
-By leveraging the power of Azure Bot Service and Azure Functions, you can build complex systems really fast with fault-tolerant, independent pieces.
+By leveraging the power of Azure Bot Service and Azure Functions, you can build complex systems quickly with fault-tolerant, independent pieces.

-##Resources
+##Additional resources

-<a href="https://github.com/Microsoft/BotBuilder-Samples" target="_blank">Bot Builder Samples GitHub Repo </a>
+- <a href="https://github.com/Microsoft/BotBuilder-Samples" target="_blank">Bot Builder Samples GitHub Repo </a>

-<a href="https://docs.botframework.com/en-us/csharp/builder/sdkreference/" target="_blank">Bot Builder SDK C# Reference</a>
+- <a href="https://docs.botframework.com/en-us/csharp/builder/sdkreference/" target="_blank">Bot Builder SDK C# Reference</a>

-<a href="https://github.com/Microsoft/BotBuilder-Samples" target="_blank">Bot Builder SDK</a>
+- <a href="https://github.com/Microsoft/BotBuilder-Samples" target="_blank">Bot Builder SDK</a>